Mike Sun / 2025-05-15

 Repair Time Requirements to Prevent Data Resurrection in Cassandra & Scylla

-Cassandra and ScyllaDB share well known issues with race conditions between repair and garbage collection processes that can cause deleted data to resurrect.
-This can happen despite following the repair and garbage collection recommendations in their official docs!
+Cassandra and ScyllaDB share well known issues with potential race conditions between repair and garbage collection processes that can potentially cause deleted data to resurrect.

-This post demonstrates that a stricter invariant is required to ensure no risk of data resurrection—that consecutive repairs must both begin and complete within the garbage collection grace period (gc_grace_seconds).
+This post establishes the repair time requirements necessary to ensure no risk of data resurrection—that consecutive repairs must both begin and complete within the garbage collection grace period (gc_grace_seconds).

 The Data Resurrection Problem